Absorption spectroscopy: Applications

 The infrared absorption spectrum of NASA laboratory sulfur dioxide ice is compared with the infrared absorption spectra of ices on Jupiter's moon, Io credit NASA, Bernard Schmitt, and UKIRT.

 Absorption spectroscopy is useful in chemical analysis because of its specificity and its quantitative nature.
 The specificity of absorption spectra allows compounds to be distinguished from one another in a mixture, making absorption spectroscopy useful in wide variety of applications.
-For instance, Infrared gas analyzers can be used to identify the presence of pollutants in the air, distinguishing the pollutant from nitrogen, oxygen, water, and other expected constituents.
+For instance, Infrared gas analyzers can be used to detect pollutants in the air, distinguishing them from nitrogen, oxygen, water, and other expected constituents.

 The specificity also allows unknown samples to be identified by comparing a measured spectrum with a library of reference spectra.
-In many cases, it is possible to determine qualitative information about a sample even if it is not in a library.
-Infrared spectra, for instance, have characteristics absorption bands that indicate if carbon-hydrogen or carbon-oxygen bonds are present.
+In many cases, qualitative information about a sample can be determined even if it is not in a library.
+Infrared spectra, for instance, have characteristic absorption bands that indicate if carbon-hydrogen or carbon-oxygen bonds are present.